Support for Listed Companies

 The board and the management should exercise their leadership in establishing a corporate culture where the rights and positions of stakeholders are respected and sound business ethics are ensured.

-In addition, in light of the importance of human resource strategies for increasing corporate value over the mid-to long-term, companies should present its policies for human resource development and internal environment development to ensure diversity, as well as the status of their implementation.
+Companies should disclose their policies for human resource development and internal environment development to ensure diversity, as well as the status of their implementation.

 General Principle 3